sunyatin/ASCEND/README.md

 Note that by default, ASCEND assumes that the genetic positions are in centiMorgans and that the samples are diploid.

+For reliable estimation, use a minimum of 5 diploids in the target and outgroup populations.

+For best performance, we advise to use at most 20-30 individuals for the target and ~15 individuals for the outgroup population.

 # Full list parameters

 - `genotypename: STRING` name of the input geno file